 Ill patients die every day waiting for an organ transplant.
 Even more continue to live curtailed lives.
-According to the New England Organ Bank, there are 120,000 Americans are waiting for organs right now.
+According to the New England Organ Bank, there are over 120,000 Americans waiting for organs right now.
 More than 6,000 die each year waiting for a transplant.
 The death of one person who has signed up as an organ donor can save seven lives through donated organs and many more through donated tissue.

 The Uniform Anatomical Gift Act is designed to foster organ donation and save lives.
 Most people who sign up to be organ donors do so when renewing their driver's licenses, which then displays a small red heart with the words "Organ Donor."
 If you haven't done this already, you can do so online at this link.